Kool (cigarette): Marketing

-Kool cigarette advertising began with the character of "Willie" the penguin, who was portrayed as several different professions, among which were a doctor, a soldier and a chef.
+Kool cigarette advertising began with penguin characters, who were portrayed as several different professions, among which were a doctor (Dr. Kool), a soldier and a chef.
+The penguins in these ads started as realistic penguins, though eventually they took inspiration from three-dimensional wooden models that were created, giving them a spherical design.
 Starting in 1936, R.J.
 Reynolds Tobacco Company's advertising agency also created ads and election guides where the mascot acted as a mediator between feuding political parties, in effect portraying Kool cigarettes as a remedy for heated political debates.
+Eventually Kool switched from generic penguins to a character called Willie the penguin, alongside his love interest Millie.
+Willie and Millie were the main characters in a short lived comic book series in 1951, and were available on various pieces of merchandise, including the famous salt and pepper shaker.
+Predating Willie, there was an animated short based on the Kool penguins, made in 1935.
 In the early 1950s, the company placed a number of decal signs at entrance doors reading "Come in... it's Kool inside", indicating that the space was air-conditioned.

 In the 1970s, Kool also marketed their cigarettes by linking the taste of menthol to outdoor scenes portraying water or snow.
 Elaine Devry and John Clarke (actor) featured in Kool's advertisement at this time, as the female smoker whose day was improved by a passer-by who changed her car's flat tire.
 This was decades before whistleblower Jeffrey Wigand exposed Brown and Williamson's deliberate lacing of their tobacco with harmful substances.